KaveriRaut/MERN_App/README.md

 This project is a simple web application that allows users to keep track of their tasks, appointments, and important notes.
 It's built using the MERN stack, which stands for MongoDB, Express, React, and Node.js.

 ## Features 🔍 :
+- ✨ JWT Tokenisation for authentication and security
 - ✨ Create and add new tasks, appointments, and notes
 - ✨ Read and view existing tasks, appointments, and notes
 - ✨ Update and edit tasks, appointments, and notes